-- The rd_bl parameter in the opmode Register must not be set greater than the read data FIFO depth. - The controller does not perform WRAP transfers on the memory interface.
-For memory devices that only operate in WRAP mode, you must align transfers to a memory burst boundary.
-If the controller performs transfers that cross a memory boundary, then you must program the memory device to operate in INCR mode.
+- The rd_bl field in the opmode Register on page 3-22 must not be set greater than the read data FIFO depth. - The SMC does not perform WRAP transfers on the memory interface.
+For memory devices that only operate in WRAP mode, you must program the set_opmode Register on page 3-15 to align transfers to a memory burst boundary.
+If the SMC is programmed to perform transfers that cross a memory boundary, then you must program the memory device to operate in INCR mode.